LordMike/MBW.Utilities.ReflectedCast/README.md

 * You can use `ReflectedCaster.Default` or create a new `ReflectedCaster` with certain options.
 * Once you have a `ReflectedCaster`, you can use `CastToInterface()` to do the casting.
 Here you can also specify more options for your cast
-* All involved interfaces, classes and methods / properties / events .., MUST be public.
+* All involved interfaces, classes and methods / properties / events .., **MUST be public**.
 They will be invoked from a new assembly, and need to be acessible.

 ## Options, `ReflectedCaster`